-The IRB Chair (or acting chair) will call the meeting to order once a quorum is established.

-The IRB will review the agenda, discuss and approve minutes from the previous meeting.
-Once minutes are approved, they are considered final.
+- 1. The IRB Chair (or acting chair) will call the meeting to order once a quorum is established. - 2.
+The IRB will review the agenda and discuss and approve minutes from the previous meeting.
+Once the minutes are approved, they are considered final. - 3.
 The Chair will query the members present about any conflicts of interest with items on the agenda and remind members about the importance of confidentiality.
-Members with conflicts of interest will recuse themselves during any discussions or votes and will leave the meeting during the time in which the item under conflict is discussed and voted upon.
+Members with conflicts of interest will recuse themselves during any discussions or votes, and will leave the meeting during the time in which the item under conflict is discussed and voted upon.
 The Chair will refrain from making motions to the extent possible.
-In the event that the Chair is serving as primary reviewer on a proposal under discussion, an acting chair will serve as chair during the review of that proposal.
+In the event that the Chair is serving as the primary reviewer of a proposal under discussion, an acting chair will serve as chair during the review of that proposal. - 4.
 The IRB may, at its discretion, invite investigators and research team members to answer questions about their proposed or ongoing research.
-Guests will be asked to leave for the IRB discussion and vote on the applicable research proposal.

-Minutes will be recorded.
-Minutes of IRB meetings must contain sufficient detail to show:

-- Attendance (names of members or alternates present, names of members or alternate members participating through videoconference or teleconference and documentation that those attending through videoconferencing or teleconferencing received all pertinent material prior to the meeting and were able to actively and equally participate in all discussions), names of consultants, investigators, and other guests present) - The presence of a quorum throughout the meeting - Business items discussed and any education provided - Actions taken, including separate deliberations, actions, and votes for each research study undergoing review by the convened IRB - Vote counts on these actions (total number voting, number voting against, number abstaining, number of those recused) - Basis or justification for actions disapproving or requiring changes in research - Summary of controverted issues and their resolution - Approval period for initial and continuing reviews, including identification of research that warrants review more often than annually and the basis for that determination - Risk determination for initial and continuing reviews, and modifications when the modification alters the prior risk determination
+Guests will be asked to leave for the IRB discussion and vote on the applicable research proposal. - 5.
+Minutes will be recorded and must contain sufficient detail to show the following: - Attendance (names of members or alternates present, names of members or alternate members participating through videoconference or teleconference, and documentation that those attending through videoconferencing or teleconferencing received all pertinent material prior to the meeting and were able to actively and equally participate in all discussions), names of consultants, investigators, and other guests present). - There was a quorum throughout the meeting. - Business items that were discussed and any education provided. - Actions taken, including separate deliberations, actions, and votes for each research study undergoing review by the convened IRB. - Vote counts on these actions (total number voting, number voting for, number voting against, number abstaining, number of those recused). - Basis or justification for actions disapproving or requiring changes in research. - Summary of controverted issues and their resolution. - Approval period for initial and continuing reviews, including identification of research that warrants review more often than annually and the basis for that determination. - Risk determination for initial and continuing reviews and modifications when the modification alters the prior risk determination. - Justification for deletion or substantive modification of information concerning risks or alternative procedures contained in the approved sample informed consent document. - Study-specific findings support that the research meets each of the required criteria when approving a consent procedure that does not include or that alters some or all of the required elements of informed consent, or when waiving the requirement to obtain informed consent altogether. - Study-specific findings support that the research meets each of the required criteria when the requirements for documentation of consent are waived. - Study-specific findings support that the research meets each of the criteria for approval for vulnerable populations under any applicable subparts. - Significant risk/non-significant risk device determinations and the basis for those determinations.